jasp-stats/jaspProcess/inst/help/BayesianProcess.md

 #### Options

-- Burnin: Number of burnin samples drawn for each MCMC chain.
-- Samples: Number of samples drawn for each MCMC chain.
-- Chains: Number of chains in the MCMC algorithm.
-- Repeatability: Seed to exactly reproduce the output.
 - Prior distributions: Show the prior distributions for path coefficients in the output.
 The distributions can be modified in the `Advanced` section.
 - Parameter labels: Display the labels of parameter in the output tables.
 For indirect and direct (total) effects, display the equations for the effects.
 - Lavaan syntax: Show the lavaan syntax used to fit the model in the output.
+- BIC weigths: Show the Schwarz weights in the summary table in the output.
+- Hayes configuration number: Display the configuration number according to Hayes (2022).
+- Burnin: Number of burnin samples drawn for each MCMC chain.
+- Samples: Number of samples drawn for each MCMC chain.
+- Chains: Number of chains in the MCMC algorithm.
+- Repeatability: Seed to exactly reproduce the output.
 - Credible intervals: The level of credible intervals in the output tables.
 Credible intervals are based on quantiles of the posterior samples.
+- Mean-centered moderation: Continuous variables involved in moderation effects are mean-centered before entering the analysis.
+When `Missing Value Handling` is `Exclude cases listwise`, centering is applied only based on complete cases.

 #### Plots

 - Color palette: Color palette for plots.
+- Path plots: Options for path plots.
+	- Covariances: Whether to display covariances between variable nodes.
+	- Residual variances: Whether to display residual covariances.
+	- Parameter estimates: Whether to show parameter estimates instead of parameter labels.
+	- Legend:
+		- Whether to display the full node labels in the legend.
+		- Whether to display the color labels in the legend.
+	- Label length: Length of abbreviated node labels.
 - MCMC plots: Options for displaying posterior distributions and MCMC diagnostics.
 	- Aggregate chains for densities and histograms: If checked, the samples of different chains are aggregated in density plots and histograms.
 If unchecked, there are separate colors per chain.
 	- Density: Show a density plot of the posterior samples.